SarveshMD/DiffEqnsDA/README.md

 ## Before adding your work

 ```
-git checkout main          # switch to main
+git switch main          # switch to main
 git pull origin main       # pull others' work (to avoid overwriting)
-git checkout your-name     # switch to your branch
+git switch your-name     # switch to your branch
 git merge main             # Merge the latest changes into your branch
 ```